top of page

 This is particularly effective in the terraced properties and town centre homes of Bury St Edmunds, Woodbridge and Lavenham, where the pavements are close to the building and ground floor rooms face directly onto a public thoroughfare.
 The rooms remain bright throughout the day — the upper window is effectively unobstructed — while the privacy issue at street level is completely resolved.

-Cafe style shutters are also one of the more cost-effective options as they use less material than full height shutters covering the entire window.
+Cafe style shutters are also one of the more cost-effective options as they use less material than full height shutters covering the entire window — read our full cafe style vs full height shutters guide for a detailed comparison.

 Tier-on-tier shutters for flexible privacy control